-We are happy to provide comprehensive counseling, psychotherapy and psychology services for children and families.
-Our growing team of counselors and psychologists can work with parents and children to address concerns around mental health, behaviour and childhood development.
+We are happy to provide comprehensive counseling, psychotherapy and psychology services for teens (13 and older) and families.
+Our growing team of counselors and psychologists can work with parents and children to address concerns around mental health, behavior and childhood development.
 We aim to provide you with guidance on how to support your child.

-We offer services to help support children and young people who are struggling in the home or school environments.
+We offer services to help support children and young people (currently 13 years old and above) who are struggling in the home or school environments.
 We take a systemic approach which means that we believe children are part of a system (including family, schools and social life).
-We believe there are many factors, including their environment, that contribute to their wellbeing and we actively work with children, adolescents, and their caregivers to address how we can improve the environment around the child to better support them.
+We believe there are many factors, including their environment, that contribute to their wellbeing and we actively work with children and their caregivers to address how we can improve the environment around the child to better support them.